outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 8. Emacs
    1. Use *athena Xaw3d -gtk -gtk3 -motif*  USEs to replace GTK toolkit if multiple monitors are used.
 Refer to *daemon mode* bug [reddit](https://www.reddit.com/r/emacs/comments/2ans0z/have_you_encountered_that_gtk_bug_in_daemon_mode/?ref=share&ref_source=link) and [wiki](https://wiki.gentoo.org/wiki/GNU_Emacs).
    2. *xft* support non-western characters. *libxml2* support *shr* enables *eww* HTML viewer. *gnutls/ssl* supports Gnus IMAP connection.
-   3. Chinese input.

-      Input Chinese with Fcitx.
-First, you need to set `LC_CTYPE=zh_CN.utf8`.
-Second, change the Fcitx input method trigger to `WIN+I` instead of `CTRL+SPACE`.
-Restart X.
+   3. Chinese input with Fcitx.
+Change the Fcitx input method trigger to `WIN+I` instead of `CTRL+SPACE`.

-      Up to now, in terminal *emacs -nw* can input Chinese character.
-If GUI frame does not, emerge two fonts: *font-adobe-100dpi* and *font-adobe-75dpi*.
+   4. (opt) If X frame does not input Chinese, emerge two fonts: *font-adobe-100dpi* and *font-adobe-75dpi*.
 You can read post-emerge message:

       ```
       if use X; then